amir-and-erica/blog/src/pages/how-this-blog-was-made.md

   - github
   - opensource
 ---
+## Why a custom blog?

+In short, part of our voice is how we present information, and that includes our visual design.
+Having full control of the code behind the web design allows us to present our voice in the way we think is best.

+We considered using a variety of other solutions, but in the end, the cost to make something custom (about a week of my time) was worth the control of every aspect of the site.

+---

-_This is a technical post that walks through how to set up a lightweight blog with [Netlify](https://www.netlify.com/) and [Gatsby](https://www.gatsbyjs.org/).
-I'm assuming you have a beginner-level understanding of web development. **can you explain in 1-2 sentences why we decided to create our own blog and why others would want to do the same? the why is never really addressed and we should try to present the case so people would read the rest of post. **_
+_The following is a technical rundown that walks through how to set up a lightweight blog with [Netlify](https://www.netlify.com/) and [Gatsby](https://www.gatsbyjs.org/).
+I'm assuming you have a beginner-level understanding of web development. _

 ## Intro to Netlify and Gatsby